Chest Strap Heart Rate Monitor App: Train Without a Watch

 Training Readiness vs Body Battery compared - when they disagree, which Garmin metric should guide your training?
 Practical scenarios and decision matrix.

-Garmin VO2 max dropped 1-3 points?
-Check heat, fatigue, bad heart rate data, sleep, and recovery metrics before changing your training plan.
+Garmin VO2 max going down with more exercise?
+Check heat, fatigue, bad heart-rate data, sleep, HRV, Body Battery, and training load.

 Woke up to 'HRV Status: Low' and not sure what to do?
 Here's what balanced, unbalanced, low, and poor actually mean, what moves your HRV, and when each status should change your workout.